dtonhofer/prolog_notes/swipl_notes/about_exceptions/problems_with_the_iso_standard_exception_terms.md

-# Some problems with the ISO-Standard exception terms
+# Problems with the ISO standard exception terms

 ## Non-uniformity